pcboy/dailycrap/README.md

 ## Usage
 Dailycrap assumes your in progress PRs/issues have the label "in progress"
 It also assumes you are not working on weekends, so Yesterday becomes Friday when you run the script on Monday.
+You can always use --day '2017-01-01' to specify a specific date (supports formats supported by Date.parse in ruby)
 Nothing else should matter
 You need a file containing only your github token see https://github.com/settings/tokens